Akuli/jou/doc/fs.md

     printf("Error: %s\n", iter.error_message)
 ```

-The `DirIter` class can be used to loop through the files and folders in a directory
+The `DirIter` class can be used to loop through the files and subdirectories in a directory.
-(also known as folder).

 When creating a `DirIter`, you should set all unused fields to zero
 by e.g. using [the `ClassName{}` syntax](classes.md#instantiating-syntax) as shown above.